Table of Contents

 - Tumors in the neck and chest may compress the nerves and cause them to function poorly.

 - Thyroid inflammation and enlargement can also cause irritation of nerves that supply the vocal cord muscles.

 Not all individuals who have lost their voice have an infection.
 Not all hoarseness is due to a primary inflammation of the vocal cords.

-Diphtheria is rarely a cause of laryngitis-like symptoms because most people in the United States have been immunizxed and are protected against this infection.
-However, with primary immunization decreasing, and people failing to keep their immunizations up to date, there exists a potential for new outbreaks.
-Recent outbreaks of diphtheria have been documented in Russia and Thialand.Continue Reading
+Diphtheria and pertussis may cause laryngitis-like symptoms, but because most people in the United States have been immunized, these are very uncommon causes.
+However, with primary immunization decreasing, and people failing to keep their immunizations up to date, there have been a few sporadic outbreaks reported.Continue Reading